Hispanic and Latin American Belizean: First occupations and Spanish expeditions in Belize

 However, few Spanish settled in the area because of the lack of the gold they'd come seeking and the strong resistance of the Maya people.
 The Spanish colonists living in Belize often fought against the Maya, who were affected by slavery and disease carried by the Spanish.

-In 1618 there is evidence of evangelization in Pucté, northern Belize, and in 1621 at Tipúes with the Mopanes, in the central part of the territory.
+In 1618 there is evidence of evangelization in Pucté, northern Belize, and in 1621 at Tipu with the Mopans, in the central part of the territory.
 After the mid-16th century, there is little evidence of Spanish evangelization.
 An exception is the journey undertaken by a Dominican priest Father Jose Delgado in 1677.
 Delgado traveled to Belize from Bacalar, Quintana Roo.
 He was captured and stripped by some English near Rio de Texoc - probably the present Mullins River.

 Between 1638 and 1695, the Mayans residing in Tipu enjoyed autonomy from Spanish rule.
 But in 1696, Spanish soldiers used Tipu as a base from which to pacify the area, with the support of missionary activities.
 In 1697 the Spanish conquered the Itzá, and in 1707 forcibly resettled the inhabitants of Tipu in the area of Lake Petén Itzá.